dcbaker/cython/docs/src/tutorial/clibraries.rst

 Using C libraries
 ******************

-Apart from writing fast code, one of the main use cases of Cython is to call external C libraries from Python code.
-As Cython code compiles down to C code itself, it is actually trivial to call C functions directly in the code.
-The following gives a complete example for using (and wrapping) an external C library in Cython code, including appropriate error handling and considerations about designing a suitable API for Python and Cython code.
+Apart from writing fast code, one of the main use cases of Cython0 is to call external C libraries from Python code.
+As Cython0 code compiles down to C code itself, it is actually trivial to call C functions directly in the code.
+The following gives a complete example for using (and wrapping) an external C library in Cython0 code, including appropriate error handling and considerations about designing a suitable API for Python and Cython0 code.

 Imagine you need an efficient way to store integer values in a FIFO queue.
 Since memory really matters, and the values are actually